Prasannahariveeresh/amfoss-tasks/task-10/README.md

     * `ImageMerger(fp_list).save_img()` - Saves the output image as `output.png` and opens it

-**run.py**: This file is the main entry point, which flows through the assets directory and gets all the file path in a list and initiates the `ImageMerger` class from `OperationPixel.py`
+**run.py**: This file is the main entry point, which flows through the assets directory gets all the file paths in a list, and initiates the `ImageMerger` class from `OperationPixel.py`

 ## Output

-**ZOOM IN FOR CLEAR VIEW**
 ![Operation Pixel Output](output.png)